Warchal strings — violin, viola & cello

 Short history & innovations

-WARCHAL builds on two generations of violinists and intensive materials R&D. Highlights include the helix (wavy) E to tame whistling while keeping clarity, the proprietary W-Core® synthetic core (Amber, Timbre), and transparent tension charts for setup decisions.
+WARCHAL builds on two generations of violinists and intensive materials R&D. Highlights include the helix (wavy) E to tame whistling while keeping clarity, the proprietary W-Core® synthetic core (Amber, Timbre, The Beast), and transparent tension charts for setup decisions.

 How to fit strings (general)